Skip to content

 bash

-php artisan datahelm:scrap:generate https://books.toscrape.com/ --get-detail=true --save
+php artisan datahelm:scrap:generate https://books.toscrape.com/ --get-detail=true --blueprint

 php artisan datahelm:scrap:run books.toscrape.com --limit=20